-Join Mike Rankin for an in-depth discussion in this video Alternative uses for the TOC feature, part of Creating Long Documents with InDesign CC.
+Join Mike Rankin for an in-depth discussion in this video Alternative uses for the TOC feature, part of InDesign: Creating Long Documents.

 - Table of Contents is the most versatile of all of InDesign's long-document features.
 You can use it for a lot more than just TOCs.
 Use it any time you need to make a list of content within a document or a book.
 Think of things like photo credits, lists of advertisers, lists of tables and figures, et cetera.
 For example, here I'd like to make a photo credits page with the Table of Contents feature.
 And one of the key points I want to make is that I can set up a Table of Contents style to gather information even though that information won't appear anywhere else in my final output.